FEAST PORTLAND 2016 RECAP PART 1

 WELCOMING PARTY + VERTERRA DINNERWARE + MEDIA SWAG

-it's been a few weeks since FEAST has come and gone and let me tell you, i cannot wait to do it all over again next year. if you were following the blog prior to the event you may have noticed i had two posts up; one dedicated to my preparation tips, and the other post listed what events were still available... see below.
+It's been a few weeks since Feast Portland has come and gone and let me tell you, I cannot wait to do it all over again next year.
+If you were following the blog prior to the event you may have noticed I had two posts up; one dedicated to my preparation tips, and the other post listed what events were still available... see below.

-well surprise surprise all of the events sold out well before opening kick-off this year. so if you don't want to get caught on the outside like you might have this year, go to FEASTPORTLAND.COM and in the upper right corner is a spot to sign-up to receive e-mails; be in the loop; know what the hell is going on; stay up-to-date; include yourself, or don't, and forever wonder what all of the -believe the- hype is all about. listen, just pull out your 2017 calendars and reserve the 14th through the 17th of septemeber for feast 2017. and if you belong to any spectrum of social media be sure to also follow along on one of Feast Portland's twitter, snapchat, facebook, and/or instagram accounts, consider yourself warned tho, severe cases of FOMO have been reported!
+Well surprise surprise all of the events sold out well before opening kick-off this year.
+To prepare for the future make so to head to www.feastportland.com and sign up for their mailing list.
+Look in the upper right corner there should be a spot to sign up to receive e-mails; be in the loop; know what the hell is going on; stay up-to-date; include yourself, or don't, and forever wonder what all of the -believe the- hype is all about.
+Listen, just pull out your 2017 calendars and reserve the 14th through the 17th of september for Feast 2017.
+And, if you belong to any spectrum of social media be sure to also follow along on one of Feast Portland's twitter, snapchat, facebook, and/or instagram accounts, consider yourself warned tho, severe cases of FOMO have been reported!

 THE WILLIAMS-SONOMA FEAST PORTLAND WELCOMING PARTY

 @ JACOBSEN SALT CO.

 -not a public event-

 The welcoming party for feast was a wonderful evening hosted in the parking lot and within the the spacious light filled warehouse of Jacobsen Salt Co. in SE Portland.